argoproj/argo-cd/docs/proposals/headless-argocd.md

 The `Headless Argo CD` is not modified Argo CD.
 It is Argo CD distribution that missing UI/API and CLI that provides commands for Argo CD admin.

+#### Not deprecating existing operational methods

+The `Headless Argo CD` is not intended to deprecate any of the existing operational methods.

 ## Proposal

 #### Headless Installation Manifests

-In order to simplify installation of Argo CD without API we need introduce `headless/install.yaml` and `headless/namespace-install.yaml` in [manifests](../../manifests) directory.
+In order to simplify installation of Argo CD without API we need introduce `headless/install.yaml` in [manifests](../../manifests) directory.
 The installation manifests should include only non HA controller, repo-server, Redis components, and RBAC.

 #### Headless CLI